John Day River

 Attention Boaters

 A permit is required to boat the John Day River.
-Please visit the John Day River Boating webpage for maps, water flow predictions, boating regulations, shuttle information, and information on how to obtain a boating permit for the 2012 season.
+Please visit the John Day River Boating website for maps, water flow predictions, boating regulations, shuttle information, and information on how to obtain a boating permit.

 Navigability